 Our circumstances may not change.
 A breakthrough may not come.
 But we can still find joy in the journey.
 We can still show up.
 Now let's all live life on purpose.

 A year ago I wrote my last blog post.
 Since then, I graduated with my masters degree.
 I got engaged a couple months after that, and married a few months later.
 I mostly feel nothing but gratitude and want to share with you some moments of mine and Jared's very special day.

-While my dad was alive, I always imagined myself getting married someday and having both him and my stepdad (Todd) walk me down the aisle.
+For most of my life, while my dad was alive, I always imagined having both him and my stepdad (Todd) walk me down the aisle.
 I envisioned this moment so many times in my mind over the years.
 What it would be like to finally experience my wedding day.
 With both my dads giving me away, who were both so special to me.

 When my dad was diagnosed with cancer, I would be lying if I wasn't hoping I would meet and marry the man of my dreams while my dad was alive.
 Somehow.
 But eventually I accepted the reality of what was.
 That my dad would likely pass away before every even knowing who would be my husband someday.
 This made me so sad.
 I spent a lot of time grieving things that would never happen while my dad was alive.
 I felt sad that I had "wasted" time with other men and that I had not yet found the "one" before it was "too late".
 Or what I perceived in those moments as what too late meant.

 But as I've written many times, Jared came back into my life less than 2 months before my dad passed away.
 Not too late, but rather perfectly on time.

 At the time of my dad's passing, during the visitation, my godfather, uncle Keith offered to walk me down the aisle when the time came for me to get married.
 That was the very day that Jared met my whole family after just 3 dates.
 Even though my life felt so daunting in those moments, I knew Jared would be the way forward.
 And he was.